orbs-network/website/content/faq/md/section2/faq-5.md

 Staking rewards are awarded for the stake that Guardians and Delegators allocate to contribute to the network’s security.
 A maximum annual reward equal to 12% of total delegated stake is awarded, subject to an 80M Orbs Token cap, addressing the tradeoff between an appealing incentive and sustainable inflation.

 Read more on the [Orbs POS V2 reward system](white-papers/orbs-pos-v2-the-age-of-guardians-section-rewards-fees-bootstrap-fund/)

+You can use this [staking calculator](https://www.stakingrewards.com/earn/orbs) by Staking Rewards.